 #17.
 Use One-Handed Keyboard Mode on iPhone

 There are times when you want to type out messages or send one-liner comment with just one hand or rather your thumb.
-Save this trick for those special times where you prefer comfort to anything else.
+Save this trick for those special times when you prefer comfort to anything else.

 To invoke the one-handed typing mode, touch and hold the globe icon.
 Then, you have two options: Left and right handy typing modes.
 Hit the preferred option and then go ahead with the typing as usual.
 To put the keyboard to its normal position, tap on the arrow sign.